 License: The 50cc Vespa is considered a moped scooter and is ideal for getting to places in the city.
 With just 30mph (50km/h) you might think it isn’t that fast, but in busy traffic, it is the ideal and safest speed.
 The great advantage of having a 50cc Vespa is that in most countries and states in the USA you only need a regular driving license.
 So it is a great option if you don’t feel like getting your motorcycle license.
 The latter is needed for all engine displacements bigger than 50cc.

 Access to the highway: All engines bigger than 50cc is considered motorcycle scooters.
 In most countries, you are able to access the highway with your Vespa as long as the engine displacement is more than 50cc.
 However in California for instance it is only allowed to enter the highway with a 150cc Vespa.
 So double-check the laws and regulations in your area first.

 If it is safe or comfortable to drive a Vespa 150cc or lower on the highway is another question.
 For heavy commuting along the highway, we suggest having at least a 200cc displacement.
-With this powerful engine, you are able to keep up with traffic.
+With this powerful engine, you can keep up with traffic.

 3. Choose a Vespa model based on engine displacement

 You might immediately think the faster the better.
 Yes, if you are going to use your Vespa on the highway and plan to go touring around the country then you should go for a 250cc or more.
 It gives you more freedom to make long distances yet at the same time, it is manageable in the city as well.